 Starting to sell products on Amazon can be an overwhelming task.
 There is more to creating an Amazon product listing than the title and a mediocre picture.
 You need more to your Amazon listing for your product to sell.

 If you want successful and profitable products on Amazon, you must know How to Rank Products on Amazon.
 The first step in ranking products on Amazon SEO is to understand how Amazon’s search algorithm called A9, works.
 Most sellers are equipped with SEO knowledge that is specific to Google, but Amazon’s internal search engine operates differently.

-I am going to shock you now – Amazon has three times more search volume of products than Google.
+Did you know that Amazon has three times more search volume of products than Google?

-When you want to sell something, where would you like to be ranked well, Amazon or Google?
+If your goal is to make sales, where would you like to be ranked well, Amazon or Google?

 Ask yourself a couple of questions…

 Where do people go to find a good deal for their new shoes?
 Where do people go to compare prices?
 Who has 66 million paying Prime members?
 Amazon!

 In order make more money on Amazon, you’ll want to temporarily forget about Google and their SEO.
 Instead, you’ll want to focus all your energy and resources on Amazon ranking whether you sell needles, garlic presses, meat claws, yoga mats, fruit peelers, or selfie sticks.